-This paper introduced two contributions; i) a novel ARM pipeline for IoT systems, and ii) a Neurosymbolic ARM method (Aerial).
+This paper introduced two contributions: i) a novel ARM pipeline for IoT systems, and ii) a Neurosymbolic ARM method (Aerial).
 In contrast to the state-of-the-art, our pipeline utilizes both dynamic sensor data and static knowledge graphs that describe the metadata of IoT systems.
-Aerial creates a neural representation of given input data using an Autoencoder and then extracts association rules from the neural representation.
-The experiments showed that the proposed pipeline can learn rules with 2-3 times higher support and coverage, which are more generically applicable than ARM on sensor data only.
-Moreover, the experiments further demonstrated that Aerial can learn a more concise set of high-quality association rules than the state-of-the-art with full data coverage.
+Aerial creates a neural representation of the given input data using an Autoencoder and then extracts association rules from the neural representation.
+The experiments showed that the proposed pipeline can learn rules with up to 2-3 times higher support and coverage, which are therefore more generically applicable than ARM on sensor data only.
+Moreover, the experiments further demonstrated that Aerial can learn a more concise set of high-quality association rules than the state-of-the-art, with full data coverage.
 Aerial is also compatible with existing work on addressing the high number of rule problems in the ARM literature.

 In future work, we first plan to investigate other neural network architectures for their capabilities of learning associations and develop new methods to extract rules from neural representations created using various architectures.
+This includes experimenting with other Autoencoder architectures, e.g., an over-complete Autoencoder, as well as graph neural networks that can better capture the semantic relation in an IoT knowledge graph, leading to better semantic enrichment.
 Secondly, we plan to investigate the impact of semantic modeling in knowledge graphs on the rules learned, and measure the capability of our approach to capture the semantics of the underlying ontology, such as the symmetry or the transitivity of the relations.
+Third, we plan to investigate better semantic enrichment methods, potentially incorporating graph neural networks to utilize their strength in capturing graph structures.
 Finally, we plan to apply our methods to downstream tasks such as leakage detection in water networks or fault diagnosis in energy systems.